lindsaygelle/slice/README.md

 ```

 ## Contributing
-Contributions to Slice are highly encouraged!
-Whether you have ideas, bug reports, or enhancements, please submit them as GitHub issues or create a pull request with your changes.
-For significant contributions, it's advisable to initiate a discussion by creating an issue to ensure alignment with the project's goals and direction.
-Refer to the [CONTRIBUTING](./CONTRIBUTING.md) file for more details.
+We warmly welcome contributions to Slice.
+Whether you have innovative ideas, bug reports, or enhancements in mind, please share them with us by submitting GitHub issues or creating pull requests.
+For substantial contributions, it's a good practice to start a discussion by creating an issue to ensure alignment with the project's goals and direction.
+Refer to the [CONTRIBUTING](./CONTRIBUTING.md) file for comprehensive details.

+## Branching
+For a smooth collaboration experience, we have established branch naming conventions and guidelines.
+Please consult the [BRANCH_NAMING_CONVENTION](./BRANCH_NAMING_CONVENTION.md) document for comprehensive information and best practices.

 ## License
-Slice is released under the MIT License.
-You are welcome to use, modify, and distribute the code within this repository in accordance with the terms of the license.
+Slice is released under the MIT License, granting you the freedom to use, modify, and distribute the code within this repository in accordance with the terms of the license.
 For additional information, please review the [LICENSE](./LICENSE) file.

+## Acknowledgements
+We express our gratitude to [egonelbre/gophers](https://github.com/egonelbre/gophers) for providing the delightful Gopher artwork used in our social preview.
+Don't hesitate to pay them a visit!